Private, In-Home Tutoring in Matthews, North Carolina

 Matthews, North Carolina Tutoring Programs

 SchoolTutoring Academy’s tutoring programs for Matthews students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Charlotte-Mecklenburg School System follows the nationally administered Common Core Curriculum and the North Carolina Content Standards, the both of which provide an overview of what students are expected to learn at each grade level.
 The expectations detailed are the fundamental skills, concepts and procedures that students need to understand within each subject in order to be prepared to move onto advanced work.

 We currently cover the following Matthews-area school district: Charlotte-Mecklenburg School System.

 Educating Our Parents: Understanding the Matthews District Curriculum